shotover/shotover-proxy/docs/user-guide/configuration.md

 ## configuration.yaml

-The configuration file is used to change general behavior of shotover.
+The configuration file is used to change general behavior of Shotover.
 Currently it supports two values:

 * main_log_level
 * observability_interface

 ### main_log_level

-This is a single string that you can use to configure logging with shotover.
+This is a single string that you can use to configure logging with Shotover.
 It supports [env_filter](https://docs.rs/env_logger/0.7.1/env_logger/) style configuration and filtering syntax.
-Log levels and filters can be dynamically changed while shotover-proxy is still running.
+Log levels and filters can be dynamically changed while Shotover Proxy is still running.

 This can be done by a POST HTTP request to the `/filter` endpoint (configured located at the observability interface) with the env_filter string set as the POST data.
 For example: